When are winter tires or chains right for you? Good question – glad you asked.

 The legislation as written accommodates M+S tires.
-B.C.
-RCMP will continue with past practice of allowing either tires with a mountain/snowflake symbol or a mud and snow designation on highways where winter tires are required, as long as they are in good condition, with good treads (worth repeating)*.
+Provincial RCMP will continue with past practice of allowing either tires with a mountain/snowflake symbol or a mud and snow designation on highways where winter tires are required, as long as they are in good condition, with good treads (worth repeating)*.
 Meanwhile, commercial vehicles greater than 11,794 GVW must carry chains along these routes, however trucks between 5,500 kg and 11,794 kg GVW may use M+S or mountain/snowflake tires, or chains.
-If you’re a commercial driver, see our detailed chainup information for your work vehicle.
+If you’re a commercial driver, see our detailed chain up information for your work vehicle.

 - Where Must I Have Winter Tires?

-We are only talking about the highways where the signage is – on the mountain passes in B.C. and in areas prone to snow and ice type of winter conditions, including the interior and north.
+We are only talking about the highways where the signage is – on the mountain passes in BC and in areas prone to snow and ice type of winter conditions, including the interior and north.
 We are not talking about drivers within cities, municipalities and private roads (such as ski hills) which may have their own bylaws or rules for winter tires, chains or traction devices.
 Maps of the designated highways where motorists must have winter tires or chains are available for the Northern, South Coast, Southern Interior and Southern Interior by US border regions.